 But if we are going to focus on the impact of specific individuals on this outcome, no one person had a larger role than the young General Secretary of the Communist Party of the Soviet Union who came to power in 1985.

-Current books and media
+Links and media commentary

 Ghost Wars, Steve Coll: The secret history of the CIA, Afghanistan, and Bin Laden, from the Soviet invasion to September 10, 2001.
 My friend, a retired USAF Lt.
 Col. who worked intelligence for the Air Force in this region, recommended this to me.
 (I'm hopefully soon to have him on the podcast).
 Winner of the Pulitzer Prize, it details the astonishing and machiavellian--as well as remarkably short-sighted--tactics of the CIA in Afghanistan against its Soviet occupiers in 1980s.
 What could possibly go wrong dumping money and guns with abandon into the hands of people with questionable attitudes toward the United States?
 (Amazon)